XANTHELASMA Removal FAQ

 Scars formations are very much dependent on:

-Generally scars are likely after excision, in case the area treated have become infected or the dermis has been damaged during the excision.
+Generally, scars are likely after excision, in case the area treated has become infected or the dermis has been damaged during the excision.
 The manual excision is the procedure that is the most likely to cause scarring to the patient.
 In the majority of cases treated with surgical Lasers, Clarker, Hyfrecator or electrocautery units (used in fulguration mode) no scars have been left after healing.

 The few cases of scarring reported have been mainly due to: